adalundhe/hedra/README.md

 ### <u>Personas</u>

-Personas are responsible for scheduling when individual `@action()` or `@task()` hooks execute over the speciied Execute stage's test duration.
+Personas are responsible for scheduling when `@action()` or `@task()` hooks execute over the specified Execute stage's test duration.
 No additional install dependencies are required for Personas, and the following personas are currently supported out-of-box:

 | Persona               | Setup Config Name       | Description                                                                                                                                                                                                    |
 | ----------            | ----------------        | -----------------                                                                                                                                                                                              |